PecanProject/BETYdb-YABA/README.md

 ### Bring up container for YABA-API

-Go to BETYdb-YABA directory.
 ```sh
 docker-compose up -d yaba_api
 ```

+## Running the App (without initialization and synchronization of bety)

 ### Bring up the containers at once

-####Once initialization and synchroization of bety database is done,the below command can be directly used to start the app.(Skip the "Setup BETYdb" step)
+#### Once initialization and synchronization of bety database is done,the below command can be directly used to start the app.(Skip the "Setup BETYdb" step)
 ```sh
 # Bring up full stack
 docker-compose up